Everest Sherpa Cultural-Scenic Trekking-11 Days

 This lovely walk takes you to world heritage sites within Sagarmatha National Parkenriched with exotic flora and fauna with the world's highest mountains Mt.
 Everest, Mt.
 Lhotse, Mt.
 Cho-Oyu, and a range of giant peaks.

-The park was established in the mid-1970s and was listed as a world heritage in 1979 to protect and conserve its natural beautiful surroundings as well saving its green woodland from destruction and deforestation.
+The park was established in the mid-1970s and was listed as a world heritage in 1979 to protect and conserve its beautiful natural surroundings as well saving its green woodland from destruction and deforestation.

 Everest Sherpa Cultural and Scenic Trekking will be a great way to immerse within the local traditions and life of Sherpa people interwoven with the Buddhist religion with the impressive heritage way of farm life that you encounter on these lovely walks.